Covering Cancer?

 Advertising Age

-Ca 1990
+Circa 1990

-“KENT Sports Business”
+“KENT Sports Business” (7 pages of examples)

 The Wall Street Journal

-Advertisement for People Magazine
+Advertisement by TIME, Inc for People Magazine

 “Over 8 million smokers enjoy the flavor of People.”
+(2 pages)

-Advertisement for People Magazine
+Advertisement by TIME, Inc. for People Magazine

-“Come out smokin.'”
+“Come out Smokin.'”
+(2 pages)

-Advertisement for Time-Warner’s Sports Illustrated
+Advertisement by TIME, Inc. for Sports Illustrated

 Insert orders from Leo Burnett USA, advertising agency for Philip Morris Tobacco Corporation, for placement of a full-page color advertisement for Merit Menthol cigarettes in the October 18, 1978 issue of The Miami Herald‘s TROPIC Magazine, September 21, 1978.

-Insert orders for William Esty Company, advertising agency for RJ Reynolds Tobacco Company, for placement of a full-page color advertisement for Salem Full-Flavor Menthol cigarettes in the October 18, 1978 issue of The Miami Herald‘s TROPIC Magazine, September 21, 1978.
+Insert orders from William Esty Company, advertising agency for RJ Reynolds Tobacco Company, for placement of a full-page color advertisement for Salem Full-Flavor Menthol cigarettes in the October 18, 1978 issue of The Miami Herald‘s TROPIC Magazine, September 21, 1978.

 This cover story by John Dorschner in the March 18, 1979 issue of TROPIC, the Sunday magazine of The Miami Herald, features interviews with civic leaders of Winston-Salem, North Carolina, in which they express unalloyed pride in RJ Reynolds Tobacco Company, the mainstay of the city’s economy.
 Unlike the issues immediately before and after this one, there were no cigarette advertisements.
 Indeed, all other issues of TROPIC that year contained cigarette advertising.
 In a telephone call that week by Alan Blum, MD to the newspaper’s managing editor, he confirmed that cigarette advertisers were informed in advance when the story would be published.